-Po-Shen Loh believes that anything is possible, even reinventing learning.
-He founded Expii, an innovative learning platform where students have the power to choose how they learn.
-Expii is a social enterprise that provides free creative and novel lessons to the world to make education and intellectual curiosity accessible to all.
+Carnegie Mellon professor Po-Shen Loh believes that anything is possible, even reinventing learning or rethinking the paradigm for pandemic control.
+He founded Expii, a social enterprise that improves lives through education and healthcare, which began as an innovative learning platform where students have the power to choose how they learn.
+Today, Expii is the umbrella organization which houses his various initiatives.

-Po-Shen has been a math professor at Carnegie Mellon University since 2010, and the National Coach of the winning USA International Mathematical Olympiad team since 2014.
+Prof. Loh has been a math professor at Carnegie Mellon University since 2010, and the National Coach of the winning USA International Mathematical Olympiad team since 2014.
 Through travel, collaboration, and intellectual curiosity, he uncovers math in unexpected places in our everyday lives.
 His unconventional attitude informs his holistic approach to education and drives him to teach students of all levels, backgrounds, and ages.
-As an in-demand innovative teacher, he shares mathematics with the world through his public lectures, the Daily Challenge with Po-Shen Loh, and through Expii.

-Po-Shen’s academic career focuses on original discovery in the areas of combinatorics, probability theory, and computer science.
-He has published numerous papers in academic journals and was recognized by the 2018 United States Presidential Early Career Award for Scientists and Engineers.
-His style of making high-level concepts accessible to a variety of learning levels is what draws audiences to his presentations, and he has been invited to share his insights in 14 countries over the past decade.
+Prof. Loh's academic career focuses on original discovery in the areas of combinatorics, probability theory, and computer science.
+He has published numerous papers in academic journals and was recognized by the 2019 United States Presidential Early Career Award for Scientists and Engineers.